vanOosterhoutLab/SpeedDate.jl/docs/src/man/dating.md

 # Dating Sequences

-SpeedDate can perform its dating estimate in a few different ways.
+You use SpeedDate in a very simple 2 step manner.
+First, count the mutations between two sequences, and then you plug that information, plus a mutation rate into the dating function.

-The algorithm is the same in all cases, but you can run it for two sequences, or pairwise between many sequences, or using a sliding window.
+You can use the basic functions, which work on a pair of sequences, plus other BioJulia utilities to run any analysis of any combination of sequences you may like.
+But there are also some extra methods of the basic functions provided for convenience e.g. running sating between sequences in a sliding window, or doing a pairwise analysis.
+The dating algorithm is the same in all cases, but you can run it for two sequences, or pairwise between many sequences, or using a sliding window.

+Let's see some example use cases:

 ## Dating a pair of homologous sequences